dymoy/README-generator/output/README.md

 Clone this repository to your local machine.
 Run `npm install` in your CLI to download the npm package dependencies.
 Run `node index.js` on your CLI to run the program.

 ## Usage
 When the program is initialized, you will be prompted to answer a series of questions about your project.
 Once all the questions have been answered, `fs.writeFile()` is used to generate a markdown file based on your answers.
+The generated file will be written to the ./output directory.

 ## Contribution Guidelines
-N/A
+Fork the repository, make some commits to improve the project, and open a pull request.
+We may discuss your changes and merge the pull request once approved.

 ## Testing
 N/A

 ## License
-This GitHub repository is licensed under the BSD 3-Clause license.
-Please refer to the license documentation [here](https://opensource.org/licenses/BSD-3-Clause).
+This GitHub repository is licensed under the MIT license.
+Please refer to the license documentation [here](https://opensource.org/licenses/MIT).

 ## Questions
-This project was created by @dymoy
+This project was created by [dymoy](https://github.com/dymoy).
-My GitHub profile can be found [here](https://github.com/dymoy).
-For any related questions, please contact me via email at [derekymoy@gmail.com]()
+For any related questions, please contact me via email at <derekymoy@gmail.com>.